Mortgages for the self-employed

 Lenders do differ in their requirements and for company directors, they will sometimes base income on salary plus dividends taken from the business.
 Under these circumstances, we recommend getting in touch with HMRC for additional documentation for proof of income.

 In summary, mortgages for the self-employed are available subject to meeting the more stringent criteria detailed above.
 As criteria differ between lenders, it is important to obtain independent advice.

 As independent mortgage advisers, ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
-Pop in for a no obligation chat with Murray or one of the team at our Edinburgh Property Information Centre or give them a call on 0131 253 2920.
+Give them a call on 0131 253 2920.

 The initial consultation with an adviser is free and without obligation.
 Thereafter, ESPC Mortgages charges for mortgage advice are usually £350 (£295 for first time buyers).
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR OTHER LOANS SECURED AGAINST IT.

 ESPC (UK) Ltd is an Appointed Representative of Lyncombe Consultants Ltd which is authorised and regulated by the Financial Conduct Authority.